 Note: If you reside overseas, you will need to enlist an individual based in Japan to send the application documents to the Graduate School by postal mail on your behalf.
-However, if you absolutely must send the application documents from an overseas location, send them by international express mail or some other service that allows mail to be tracked, so that they arrive not later than June 7, 2024 (Friday).
-(Applicants for the Specialization in Architecture [Y-GSA] must ensure that their application arrives by July 19, 2024 (Friday).)
-If posting from outside Japan, they must arrive before the deadline even if the postmark date noted in (2)1. and (2)2. above is within the deadline, or your application documents will not be accepted.
-If you provide a self-addressed return envelope with a foreign address, you must also include an IRC (International Reply Coupon) sufficient to cover the cost of EMS delivery.
+However, if you absolutely must mail the application documents from an overseas location, send them by international express mail or some other service that allows mail to be tracked, so that they arrive not later than January 8, 2025 (Wednesday).
+[Period strict observance] If posting from outside Japan, they must arrive before the deadline even if the postmark date noted in (2) above is within the deadline, or your application documents will not be accepted.
+If you provide a self-addressed return envelope with a foreign address, you must also include an IRC (international reply coupon) sufficient to cover the cost of EMS delivery.